US stocks lose ground, still headed for big monthly gains

-NEW YORK (AP) — Stocks fell in morning trading on Wall Street Monday, but with one day left in October major indexes are still headed for big gains for the month.
+NEW YORK (AP) — Stocks fell in afternoon trading on Wall Street Monday, but with one day left in October major indexes are still headed for big gains for the month.

 Stocks have been gaining ground throughout October as investors shifted their focus to the latest round of corporate earnings.
 More than half of the companies within the S&P 500 have reported results and shown overall earnings growth of 2.3%, according to FactSet.